Alumni Project Serve

 - Habitat for Humanity requires that you complete their liability waiver, print it, and turn it in to a Habitat for Humanity volunteer coordinator at the project site in New Orleans.

 - For additional information on what to expect in this experience, we encourage you to review the Frequently Asked Questions document.
-You may also contact Matt Ebeling (listed below).
+You may also contact Pepperdine staff listed below.

 Again, we applaud you for taking Pepperdine’s mission seriously as alumni committed to serving others, and we hope to see you in New Orleans.